evidlabel/lawcite/README.md

 It supports dynamic API URLs (e.g., `retsinformation.dk/api/pdf/`).
 BibTeX entries use the PDF's title as the `journal`, the ministry as the `author`, and clean keys (e.g., `foraldreansvarslovenp1stk1`).

+Use `--name` to specify the output BibTeX filename, or it defaults to a cleaned version of the document title.
 Use `--debug` to save the PDF for troubleshooting.

 ## Output

 Example BibTeX output looks like this:
 ```bibtex